thomasms/ceeduko/README.md

 Future
 ------
 To do:
-- Improve serialization, allow for larger boards
+- Improve serialization, allow for larger boards - Can support square boards larger than 9x9 but it very slow for boards above this size.
+- Performance improvements needed
 - Other solvers
 - Many solutions
 - Python API